 23. Would you want to stay in touch with your ex?

-Your partner could have been in touch with their ex so far but when you are getting married you might want to talk about how they would want to stay in touch now.
+Your partner could have been in touch with their ex so far but when you are getting married you might want to talk about how that relationship would change.

 Do they want to be just friends?
 Or do they want to support them in case there is an emergency or financial crunch?
 Will meeting them be a family thing or would you have to be okay if they go out for coffee once in a while?